bohr-app/changelogger/README.md

     yarn global add @BOHR/changelogger

 Because `@BOHR/changelogger` handles some `git` operations via the command line, you also need to have installed the `git` CLI.
 To install it, please refer to [Getting Started - Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+Alternatively, you may skip all git-related operations with `--sg`.

 ## Usage